-(d) The District levied a 2020 tax rate of \$0.90 at its meeting in September 2020.
+(d) The District's Board of Directors, at its meeting in August 2020, levied a total tax rate of \$0.90.
 See "TAXING PROCEDURES."

-(e) Unaudited as of January 6, 2021.
-Does not include approximately twenty-four (24) months' capitalized interest (\$107,958) included in the Bond proceeds to be deposited into the Debt Service Fund upon closing.
-Neither Texas law nor the Bond Order requires the District to maintain any particular sum in the debt service fund.
+(e) Unaudited as of February 23, 2021.
+Does not include approximately twenty-four months of capitalized interest (\$145,539) to be deposited into the Debt Service Fund at closing from the proceeds of the Bonds.
+Neither Texas Law nor the Bond Order requires that the District maintain any particular sum in the District's Debt Service Fund.

-(f) See "TAX DATA - Tax Collections - Table 10."
+(f) See "TAX DATA - Tax Collections."